Frank Fat's: History

 Dong Sai-Fat was born near Canton in 1904 and used falsified documents to come to San Francisco in 1919, evading the race-based Chinese Exclusion Act, which was later repealed.

 He was a paper son with a created identity of Wong Bing Yuen, supposedly the son of a U.S. citizen who had returned to China.

 A member of China's Taishanese ethnic group, he arrived at the Angel Island Immigration Station in San Francisco Bay.
 He took Frank Fat as his American name.

-Initially, he worked at his uncle's Sacramento restaurant called Hong King Lum, and also worked in laundries and orchards in the Midwest.
+Initially, he worked at his uncle's Sacramento restaurant, Hong King Lum, in laundries and orchards in the Midwest.
 In 1924, he returned to China where he entered into an arranged marriage with Yee Lai-Ching (Mary Fat), and they had a child in 1926.
-In those years, he spent time with a wealthy cousin, active in the Kuomintang political party, who taught him about the influence of money in politics.
+In those years, he spent time with a wealthy cousin who was active in the Kuomintang political party and taught him about the influence of money in politics.
 After the death of that cousin, Frank Fat returned to the United States without his wife and child, and ten years of hard work passed before he was able to afford to bring his family to California.
 He and his wife then had five more children, and he returned to work at his uncle's Sacramento restaurant.

-After 20 years of labor throughout the United States and China, he was still working as waiter at his uncle's restaurant when a state official won $900 playing keno but left before collecting his prize.
+After 20 years of labor throughout the United States and China, he still worked as a waiter at his uncle's restaurant when a state official won $900 playing keno but left before collecting his prize.
 Fat protected the winning ticket for weeks until the man returned and received his money.
-In appreciation for his honesty, the man agreed in 1939 to help Fat finance his own restaurant just two blocks away from the California State Capitol building.
+In appreciation for his honesty, the man agreed in 1939 to help Fat finance his restaurant just two blocks from the California State Capitol building.